-- 12. The current peace-time deployment of Norwegian troops in Morway is listed in the NATO Force Planning Data Base.
-There are no other NAGO forces stationed in Norway.
-Current Warsaw Pact forces in Leningrad Military District are shown at Annex 3. - 13.
-At Annex 5, Enclosure 1, an appreciation is given of an illustrative Warsaw Pact Campaign against the Scandinavian Peninsula.
+- 12. The current peacetime deployment of Norwegian troops in Norway is listed in the NATO Force Planning Data Base.
+There are no other NATO forces stationed in Norway.
+A graphic display of current Warsaw Pact forces in Leningrad Military District is shown at Annex III. - 13.
+At Annex V, Appendix 1, an appreciation is given of an illustrative Warsaw Pact Campaign against the Scandinavian Peninsula.
 It can be deduced from this appreciation that the Warsaw Pact already has available to it in the area for use against Northern Norway as many divisions as can be logistically supported by means of the coastal route, routes through Finland (but not through Sweden) and from the sea.

-Effect of MBFR in Central Surope on Current Deployments
+Effect of MBFR in Central Europe on Current Deployments

-- 14. Any Soviet forces which were moved as a result of an IDFR agreement out of the Reductions Area in Central Burope and which were retained in the Soviet Order of Battle could in theory be re-located in Leningrad Military District.
-Alternatively, such forces could be redeployed elsewhere within the USSR to relieve other Soviet forces which could be moved to Feningrad Military District to reinforce the Soviet strength in the North. - 15.
-Because of the deduction referred to in paragraph 13 above, we do not believe that the presence of additional Soviet forces in Leningrad Military District will increase the potential threat to Northern Norway, unless the Warsaw Pact forces make use of routes leading through Oweden.
-Only, therefore, to meet this latter possibility will collateral measures, designed to eliminate or mitigate the potential threat to Northern Norway arising from MBFR in Central Europe, be necessary.
+- 14. Any Soviet forces which were moved as a result of an MBFR agreement out of the Reductions Area in Central Europe and which were retained in the Soviet Order of Battle could in theory be relocated in Leningrad Military District.
+Alternatively, such forces could be redeployed elsewhere within the USSR to relieve other Soviet forces which could be moved to Leningrad Military District to reinforce the Soviet strength in the North. - 15.
+Because of the deduction referred to in paragraph 13 above, we do not believe that the presence of additional Soviet forces in Leningrad Military District will increase the potential threat to Northern Norway, unless the Warsaw Pact forces make use of routes leading through Sweden.
+Only, therefore, to meet this latter possibility will collateral measures, designed to eliminate or mitigate the potential threat to Northern Norway arising from MBFR in Central Europe, be necessary. - (1) Norway is reserving its position on this part of the report pending production of a further paper by the Norwegian Authorities. - (2) For the purpose of this study only, the Northern Flank on the NATO side is restricted to Northern Norway.